forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/run.md

       [deprecated] throws an error when violations are detected

   -s, --severity-threshold
-      throws an error when violations of specific severity (or more severe) are detected
+      throws an error when violations of specific severity (or more severe) are detected, invokes --normalize-severity

   --normalize-severity
   	  A normalized severity 1 (high), 2 (moderate), and 3 (low) is returned in addition to the engine specific severity